 Most birds are attracted to a natural looking nest box.
 If you plan on purchasing or building one, make sure that the wood used in constucting the house is a naturally decay resistant wood such as cedar, redwood, or exterior plywood or recycled plastics.

 Avoid purchasing any nesting box that is painted and do not use treated wood that has been treated with copper arsenate.
 Copper arsenate is being fazed out but check with your lumber provider to be sure.

-Wrens prefer a house that has an entry hole dimension of 1 1/8 inches, any larger and house sparrows and other less desirable birds will use them.
+Wrens will use a house that has an entry hole dimension of 1 1/8 inches, any larger and house sparrows and other less desirable birds will use them.

 The floor should be 4 inches square and 3-6 inches below the entry hole.

 Do not add or buy any birdhouse with a perch.
 The birds don't need it, whereas preadators and other less desireable birds will have easy access if perches are used.

 The roof should be slightly slanted to shed water and keep the contents of the nest dry.
 For a more traditional style, the front and back can be cut as an A frame.

 Also make sure there is adaquate drainage in the bottom of the nesting box by drilling 1/4 inch holes in each corner of the bottom of the wren house.

 The side or front should slide or swing open for easy cleaning.
 Of course Woodlink not only makes it easy for you but offers an Eco-Strong Wren House that will last forever.